mlnrt/incident-response-and-forensic/README.md

 * Deploy the __Forensic-template.yaml__ template
 * Provide the stack names used to deploy the Production VPC template, the Quarantine VPC template and the NGinx web app template
 ![](images/template4.jpg)
+# Triggering the incident response and forensic
+## Automatic trigger
+1. SSH into the bastion host (granted you provided your public IP to the first template to allow SSH into the ACL and NSG)
+2. In the bastion host, in the ubuntu user's __~/.ssh__ folder create and __id_rsa__ file and copy paste into it your key pair's private key in the OpenSSH format.
+3. From there SSH into one of the two NginxWebApp instance
+4. go into the __/tmp/attack__ folder
+5. Launch one of the 3 script generating an improper security behavior:
+..* bitcoin-attack.sh
+..* dns-exfiltration-attack.sh
+..* backdoor-attack.sh
+## Manual trigger
+1. Copy the provided __guard-duty-event.json__ file
+2. Replace the instance ID __i-0011222aa333333b4__ by one of the NginxWebApp instance ID
+3. Open the __<your project name>_sec-ir-0-parseEventAndStartForensic__ Lambda function
+4. create a test with the JSON content and run it
 # Disclaimer
 The code provided in the Lambda functions performing the incident response and forensic analysis is written for AWS Ubuntu Server 18.04 LTS.
 If you choose a different Linux distribution, you will have to update at the minimum:
 * the code in the NginxWebApp-template.yaml file, used to deploy and configure Nginx on the EC2 instance after launch